 Despite all your planning and care, nature and animals have a way of messing up the garden and landscape in ways that may seem needlessly cruel to the plants involved.
 Uprooted garden plants are a very common gardening problem, especially in areas prone to high winds.
-Trees, garden vegetables and perennials are frequent victims.
-Keep reading for information on what to do about plant roots coming out of ground.
+Trees, garden vegetables, and perennials are frequent victims.
+Keep reading for information on what to do about plant roots coming out of the ground.

 Can Uprooted Plants be Saved?

 Yes, sometimes uprooted plants can be saved.
 That's the best answer you'll get out of an experienced gardener because dealing with uprooted plants is a gamble at best.
 Uprooted plant damage ranges in severity from annoying and cosmetic to extremely damaging, especially when large portions of the root system are broken or left exposed to the air for extended periods.
 Tree roots coming out of the ground are especially problematic, both because of the challenge of up-righting the tree and of re-anchoring it.
 Small plants that have been uprooted for a very short time and not allowed to dry out are the easiest to save.
 These plants may have lost a few root hairs but aren't going to experience anything more than minor transplant shock.
 As plant size and exposure time increase, the outcome of your rescue operation is much less certain, but it's always worth trying.
 If you just leave the plant uprooted, there's zero chance it'll survive, whereas even the most stressed uprooted plant might survive with enough care.

 How to Replant an Uprooted Plant